inbravo/aws-feature-set/README.md

 		- If you want push button scaling, without any downtown, use DynamoDB
 		- Scaling is not so easy with RDS, you have to use a bigger instance or add read replicas (manual process)
 	- If you are using Amazon RDS Provisioned IOPS storage with a MySQL or Oracle database engine, what is the maximum size RDS volume you can have by default? – **6TB**
-	- What data transfer charge is incurred when replicating data from your primary RDS instance to your secondary RDS instance? - **There is no charge associated with this action**.
+	- What data transfer charge is incurred when replicating data from your primary RDS instance to your secondary RDS instance? - **There is no charge associated with this action**
 	- When you have deployed an RDS database into multiple availability zones, can you use the secondary database as an independent read node? – **No**
 	- RDS automatically creates RDS Security Group w/ TCP port # 3306 enabled
 	- In VPC Security Group, the answer would be YES because you will have manually specify access to port & protocol